 After mixing the vocal phrase with existing elements in the project, I will add a 3rd party plugin.
-Its called Transpose Stretch within Guitar Rig 5 by Native instruments.
-This particular plugin not only allows me to control simple time stretching, but also possesses grain delay and pitch control as additional parameters which are quite handy for the end result that I am trying to achieve.
+Its called Transpose Stretch within Guitar Rig 5 by Native Instruments.
+This particular plugin not only allows me to control simple time stretching but also possesses grain delay and pitch control as additional parameters which are quite handy for the end result that I am trying to achieve.

 Let’s move now to the automation of parameters within the Transpose Stretch plugin.
 The first thing to do would be to engage the “ON“ parameter at the desired point in the vocal phrase.
 Basically, you catch one small part of the vocal phrase and freeze it to time stretch it.
-You can play around with amount of stretch, but for this example, I will start with the stretch parameter turned up to 100 %.
+You can play around with the amount of stretch, but for this example, I will start with the stretch parameter turned up to 100 %.

 ~ Transpose Stretch plugin, bypass button automated